CalAcademy-Genomics/calacademy-genomics.github.io/equipment/index.md

 This section includes manufacturer user manuals, quick-start guides, and "tips and tricks" for some of the most commonly used gear in the CCG.

 {: .caution }
-**Consult with CCG staff for training before using any equipment with which you are unfamiliar.** Additionally, review the manufacturer’s instructions.
+Your samples are precious, and laboratory equipment is delicate and expensive.
+Consult with CCG staff (and review the manufacturer's instructions) before using any device with which you are unfamiliar.